 - Deleting backups, including shadow copies

-The DarkSide ransomware group appear to be patient, well organized and have a deep knowledge of their victims, including any weaknesses in their infrastructure and security technologies.
-For example, they won’t actually deploy the ransomware program until they have established an in-depth knowledge of the environment, exfiltrated the relevant data, gained control of privileged accounts, established backdoors and identified all systems, servers, applications and backups.
+The DarkSide ransomware group appears to be patient, well organized, and have a deep knowledge of their victims, including any weaknesses in their infrastructure and security technologies.
+For example, they won’t actually deploy the ransomware program until they have established an in-depth knowledge of the environment, exfiltrated the relevant data, gained control of privileged accounts, established backdoors, and identified all systems, servers, applications, and backups.
 They also provide support to victims via web chat and carry out a financial analysis of the victims prior to initiating the attack.

 How to Prevent DarkSide Ransomware Attacks